 - Directional Antenna

-Omni Directional Antennas emits electromagnetic waves equally in all direction.
+Omni Directional WiFi Antennas emits electromagnetic waves equally in all direction.
 Semi directional antennas emits radio waves in particular pattern and direction antennas transmits energy in a particular direction only.
+They are commonly used in WiFi Routers and WiFi Adapters.

-Indoor antennas are usually small and compact antennas, generally usually used in WiFi routers, Mobile Phones, Laptops and low powered USB WiFi Adapters.
-They have very low power gain (generally 2dBi-9dBi) and are designed for internal uses.
+Indoor WiFi antennas are usually small and compact antennas, generally usually used in WiFi routers, Mobile Phones, Laptops and low powered USB WiFi Adapters.
+These antennas have very low power gain (generally 2dBi-9dBi) and are designed for internal uses.

-This is the most common question that comes to our mind when we install a router.
+Some of most common questions that comes to our mind when we install a WiFi router - How to position and place WiFi antenna for maximum coverage?
+Which the best WiFi antenna orientation for maximum coverage?
+Wich is the best WiFi antenna Position in your home?
 Before going into that question, you should know how the EM waves are radiated through the antenna.

-Most of the home Routers have omni directional antennas that (as explained in my previous post) emits radiations equally in a single plane.
+Most of the Home Routers antennas have omni directional antennas that (as explained in my previous post) emits radiations equally in a single plane.

 This is what it means.
 The direction of radiation emitted will be perpendicular to the direction you point the antenna.
 That means, If you point your antennas vertically, it will emit radiation in a a horizontal plane.
 If you point it horizontally, waves will be emitted vertically.

-So for routers with two antennas, it is always best to keep one horizontal and the other vertical.
+So for home routers with two antennas, it is always best to keep one antenna horizontal and the other vertical.
 This way we can cover both vertical and horizontal space in our house.
 Another advantage of keeping antennas in this position is polarization.
 It is observed that maximum signal can be received when the transmitter and receiving devices have same polarization.
-Polarization depends up on the placement of antenna in the device which will be different for different devices; some will be horizontal and some will be vertical.
-By pointing the antennas perpendicularly, we can match the polarization in both devices no matter which position the device is kept.
+Polarization depends up on the WiFi antenna Placement of the device which will be different for different devices; some will be horizontal and some will be vertical.
+By pointing WiFi antennas perpendicularly, we can match the polarization in both devices no matter which position the device is kept.

 Now that you know how the waves are radiated, let us place it somewhere, where we would get maximum coverage.
 As mentioned in my previous post, maximum distance an antenna can cover (transmit or receive) depends up on the power gain of the antenna, which will be constant for a particular antenna.
 Most common home routers have a power gain of 5dBi-9dBi which is enough to cover a medium sized house if placed correctly.